puppetlabs/puppet-docs/source/puppet/4.3/reference/quick_start_module_install_nix.markdown

 > ### A Quick Note about Module Directories
 >
-> By default, installed modules are located in `/etc/puppetlabs/code/environments/production/modules`.
-This includes modules installed by Puppet, those that you download from the Forge, and those you write yourself.
+>By default, Puppet keeps modules in an environment's [`modulepath`](./dirs_modulepath.html), which for the production environment defaults to `/etc/puppetlabs/code/environments/production/modules`.
+This includes modules that Puppet installs, those that you download from the Forge, and those you write yourself.
 >
-> **Note**: Puppet also checks the path `/opt/puppet/share/puppet/modules` for modules, but don’t modify anything in this directory or add modules of your own to it.
+>**Note:** Puppet also creates another module directory: `/opt/puppetlabs/puppet/modules`.
+Don't modify or add anything in this directory, including modules of your own.

->`puppetlabs-apache` is a [PE-supported module](https://forge.puppetlabs.com/supported?_ga=1.208920786.1181567766.1438190846).
+>`puppetlabs-apache` is a [PE-supported module](https://forge.puppetlabs.com/supported).
 It is tested and maintained by Puppet Labs, and Puppet Enterprise users are able to file support escalations on these modules.

 --------